-You can follow the artist on her blog and also on Instagram.
+You can follow the artist on her website and on Facebook.

 You can see more of her work on Instagram and Tumblr.
 Some of her pieces can be purchased in her Etsy shop, Jujujust.